jordancrouch/read-between-the-vines/README.md

 ##### Code

-- Include code references (Python docs) here
+- <!-- TODO: Include code references used for Python/Django -->

 ##### Content